Frequently Asked Questions about SMS

 - What is the relationship between the CAA SMS and the Health and Safety at Work Act?

 - Can I be the safety manager and hold other senior person roles?

 - What are the senior person training requirements?

 - What are the roles and responsibilities in the SMS?

-For organisations that have been voluntarily operating a safety management system, the plan could take the form of a covering letter with the application form CAA 24100-1 stating the references to where the current system is described, that a gap analysis against the current AC100-1 acceptable means of compliance has been performed, with either details of any changes made or no change required, as appropriate.
+For organisations that have been voluntarily operating a safety management system, the plan could take the form of a covering letter with the application form CAA 24100-1 stating the references to where the current system is described, that a gap analysis against the current AC100-1 Safety Management (acceptable means of compliance) has been performed, with either details of any changes made or no change required, as appropriate.